 Create an SPF record as a TXT record in the other host's DNS settings with the record value:v=spf1 include:_custspf.one.com ~all

-The exact instructions will differ per host.
+The exact instructions will vary per host.
 Please check with the other host how they can support you if you need assistance.

 Add DKIM records

-DKIM (DomainKeys Identified Mail) adds a digital signature to outgoing emails, allowing receiving mail servers to verify that the email address is legitimately connected to the claimed domain and that emails have not been manipulated during transit.
+DKIM (DomainKeys Identified Mail) adds a digital signature to outgoing emails, verifying that they are legitimately sent from your domain and haven't been altered.

 Why do I need DKIM?